The Claidi Journals: Plot

 The story closes with the return of Yinyay, who has turned herself into a full-fledged seven floor Tower.
 Argul and Claidi decide to fly south in Yinyay to marry in Peshamba beneath the CLOCK.

 Wolf Wing

 Wolf Wing is the fourth and final book in The Claidi Journals series.
 It was published in 2002.

+Reception

+A review in School Library Journal commended Lee's use of Claidi's journal writing "to build suspense and provide background on characters and events from previous books", and that "complex jealousies and romantic relationships" among the main characters "adds interest and allows [them] to develop as their journey progresses".